 Teaching and research

 Professor Eddy Van der Borght studied German philosophy in Leuven and protestant theology in Brussels.
-He obtained his PhD at Leiden University, and since 2002 has been working at the Faculty of Theology at VU University Amsterdam.
+He obtained his PhD at Leiden University, and since 2002 has been working at the Faculty of Theology at VU Amsterdam.
 His research concentrates on aspects of systematic theology and ecumenical research.

 Eddy Van der Borght’s research in the Desmond Tutu Programme will concentrate on the identity of religious communities in relation to their capacity for reconciliation and conflict in South Africa.
 Religious communities form a challenging opportunity for case studies based on the themes of religious communities, identity and reconciliation and their role during and after the period of apartheid.